 What Is a Casement Style Window?

 A casement window is hinged on the side and opens outward with a crank.
-It provides excellent airflow, a tight energy-efficient seal, and a clear view, making it one of the most popular window styles in GTA.
+It provides excellent airflow, a tight energy-efficient seal, and a clear view, making it one of the most popular window styles in the GTA.

 What Is an Awning Style Window?